How to define roles that actually work.

 Who will they work with daily and what support will they get from you?

-What tools/systems are already in place?
-(CRM, MAP, analytics stack)
+What tools/systems are already in place? (tech stack, processes, existing vendors)

 Common mismatches between what companies hire for vs. what they need.